kenlacroix/Learning-Python3/README.md

   - [ ] Use lists, if possible, for acceptable words as input.
 - [ ] Logic for achievement incrementing.
 - [ ] Implement 'odd' or 'even' for roulette.
+- [ ] Look into how a 'leader board' might work.